Vincit/objection.js/doc/api/types/README.md

 ## `class` LiteralBuilder

 An instance of this is returned from the [lit](/api/objection/#lit) helper function.
-If an object is given as a value, it is casted to json by default.
+If an object is given as a value, it is cast to json by default.

 ### Instance Methods